chabdullah/chabdullah/README.md

 ### Hi there 👋
+## About me
+Hi, I'm abdullah chaudhry, a master's degree computer engineer from the University of Florence.
+I am a citizen of the world, I speak three different languages: Italian, English and Urdu. **I mostly use Python**, but I also got to try **Java, C#, Arduino and more**.

+I have developed a broad knowledge in different sectors: from deep learning (⚡**Pytorch, Keras, Tensorflow**⚡) to the backend with Django, from IoT with Arduino to the development of software for VR devices (⚡**Unity, C#, Oculus Quest**⚡).
+I also had the opportunity to develop an app for Android and Ios (⚡**Ionic Framework, Angular, Cordova**⚡).

+Outside the world of the tech, I read books (psychological novels in particular), I like to fraw portraits.
+I always try to keep fit through various physical activities such as Yoga.
+Lately I've been getting into cooking, especially cakes.

 <!--
 **chabdullah/chabdullah** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.